Language Tour

 requirecalls. - Lower to DX-IR with blocks, locals,

-GPU kernels, full tensor semantics, and the DX-VM backend are next steps — the point of this tour is the core you can already write and reason about.
+GPU kernels, full tensor semantics, and the DX-VM backend are next steps — this tour shows the core you can already write and reason about today, with an execution model that’s ready to be dropped onto more serious backends later.